David Keenan at Whelan’s Dublin, 11 January 2019

 The varying dynamics of his vocal tone and temperament is something to behold.
 The dramatic and expressive peaks and troughs showcase his story-telling finesse and beguile the audience, so much so, that only silence can be heard between verses.

-The Dundalk wordsmith is joined later on stage by Gareth Quinn Redmond on fiddle and soon after a folky congregation of Junior Brother, Laura Quirke and Claire Kinsella of Lemoncello.
-Now consisting of a five-piece acoustic band, the beautiful booming harmonies between Quirke and Keenan and fervent fiddle playing of Redmond take things up a notch, while the bellows of on-stage camaraderie feed the audience’s fire.
+The Dundalk wordsmith is joined later on stage by Gareth Quinn Redmond on fiddle and soon after a folky congregation of Junior Brother, and Laura Quirke and Claire Kinsella of Lemoncello.
+Now consisting of a five-piece acoustic band, the beautiful booming harmonies between Quirke and Keenan and the fervent fiddle playing of Redmond take things up a notch.
+While the bellows of on-stage camaraderie feed the audience’s fire.
 Vigorously raised hands pop up like wack-a-moles for their favourite lyrics and popular choruses shake the walls of the building.
 The largest cheer comes when introducing The Friary – the first song he ever wrote.

 Introducing the final song of the night, Subliminal Dublinia, written about the Irish housing crisis, Keenan declares “We need to fight back the waves of apathy”.
 This is as raucous as it gets, with every hand in the building raised for the extended sing-along outro.
 The lyrics “occupy the city with original ideas” repeat until the conductor Keenan calls a halt and raises his candle-lit bottle for the final time to say: “carry the flame.”